friedavocadoes/VoyagAI/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file or windows environment variables.

 `GEM_API_KEY`

 > [!NOTE]
 > Acquire your Gemini API key from [Gemini's API documentation](https://ai.google.dev/gemini-api/docs/api-key)

+> [!TIP]
+> Follow [This Guide](https://gargankush.medium.com/storing-api-keys-as-environmental-variable-for-windows-linux-and-mac-and-accessing-it-through-974ba7c5109f) to add the variable to system directly if adding to `.env` file doesnt work
 ## Installation

 > [!IMPORTANT]